bsahann/Frogger/README.md

 drawing and moving these obstacles as they travel across the screen.
 The program also draws the score, which increases as the player progresses through the game, and any frogs that are on the desired spots.
-All of these elements are drawn on the screen in real-time as the game is played, and the video_game function is called repeatedly by the main loop to ensure that the visuals are constantly updated.
+All of these elements are drawn on the screen in real-time as the game is played, and the video_game function is called repeatedly by the main loop to ensure that the visuals are constantly updated.<br />
 <br />
 ## 5.Encountered problems
 One problem we encountered was the flickering of the text on the game screen.
 This issue was caused